Town-of-Mansfield/Mk-PowerSchool-Docs/Readme.md

 The `name` and `version` fields are used when compiling the plugin into a zip file.
 In the example above the output would be called `Mk-PowerSchool-Docs v23.3.28.zip`.

+### _src\web_root\admin\district\home.plugin.content.footer.txt

+This page fragment adds a new section under the district settings page that links back to the mkdocs generated pages.

 ## Features

 Currently, the theme supports the following features: